akkivish12/SRCNN/README.md

-# ImageProcessing
+# SuperResolution using Convolution Neural Network

-Image Processing with C++ and OpenCV libraries
+This project was build in Python using Tensorflow and also using C++ and OpenCV libraries